 Sumps or other pit openings in interior floors that connect to soil air and require access for maintenance shall have a rigid lid that is sealed with gasket material or silicone caulk and mechanically fastened in a manner to that allows easy removal.
-The lid shall be made of sturdy and durable plastic such as polycarbonate plastic or other rot-resistant, rigid material sufficient to support anticipated loads in the area of use.
-Pump piping and wiring penetrations through the lid shall be sealed.
+The lid shall be made of sturdy and durable plastic such as polycarbonate plastic or other rot-resistant, rigid material.
+Durability and installation of the rigid lid material shall be sufficient to support anticipated loads in the area of use.

+6.5.4.1 Pump piping and wiring penetrations through the lid shall be sealed.
 Gaps between the intersection of the sump basin and the floor or membrane shall be sealed with a caulk complying with ASTM C920 class 25 or higher, or an equivalent method.